policy digital media modified Wed Oct 05 2022 11:10:55 GMT-0400 (Eastern Daylight Time)

 If you post on behalf of an official university unit, the following policies must be adhered to in addition to all policies and best practices listed above:

-- Notify the university: Departments or university units that have a social media page or would like to start one should contact the Office of Communications and Marketing (OCM) at 502-852-2670 or email email@example.com to ensure all institutional digital media sites coordinate with other University of Louisville sites and their content.
+- Notify the university: Departments or university units that have a digital presence or would like to start one should contact the Office of Communications and Marketing (OCM) at 502-852-2670 or email email@example.com to ensure all institutional digital media sites coordinate with other University of Louisville sites and their content.
 All institutional pages must have a full-time appointed employee who is identified as being responsible for content and one full-time employee as a backup.
 We will verify your employment and that you are authorized by the department to run the social media, web site or mobile app profile.
 Ideally, this should be the unit head of the department.
 Both administrator email addresses must be provided to OCM for inclusion in the University Notification and Presidential posting email notices.
 Administrators may or may not post the notices unless mandated by the President.
 The purpose of the notices is to ensure that all students, faculty and staff are given the same information from all University outlets.

 - Acknowledge who you are: If you are representing The University of Louisville when posting on a digital media platform, acknowledge this.